caoccao/Javet/README.rst

 If you like my work, please **Star** this project.
 And, you may follow me `@sjtucaocao <https://twitter.com/sjtucaocao>`_, or visit http://caoccao.blogspot.com/.
 And the official support channel is at `discord <https://discord.gg/R4vvKU96gw>`_.

-💖 If you use Mac OS (x86_64), please be aware that the Mac OS (x86_64) build will discontinue anytime because I'm no longer able to build new versions of V8 with my `MacBook Air mid-2012 <https://caoccao.blogspot.com/2021/09/macbook-air-mid-2012-from-lion-to-mojave.html>`_.
-Please `donate <https://opencollective.com/javet>`_ to support me purchasing a new Mac OS (x86_64) device.
-Or, if you have a retired Mac OS (x86_64) device and are fine with mailing it to me, that will also be great.
+💖 If you like my work, please `donate <https://opencollective.com/javet>`_ to support me.
+If you have a retired Mac OS (x86_64) device and are fine with mailing it to me, that will be great because I don't have such device to support the community.
 Thank you for supporting Javet.

-💖 If you use Mac OS (arm64), I bought an M2 device and now am able to build it.

 Major Features
 ==============

 * Linux (x86_64) + Mac OS (x86_64, arm64) + ️Windows (x86_64)
 * Android (arm, arm64, x86 and x86_64)
-* Node.js ``v18.16.1`` + V8 ``v11.5.150.12``
+* Node.js ``v18.17.1`` + V8 ``v11.6.189.18``
 * Dynamic switch between Node.js and V8 mode (`Which mode do you prefer? <https://github.com/caoccao/Javet/discussions/92>`_)
 * Polyfill V8 mode with `Javenode <https://github.com/caoccao/Javenode>`_
 * V8 API exposure in JVM